Sound and Sentiment

 Take a look at my interactive visualisation!

-This bar chart visualises the normalised and rescaled audio features composition of three well-known songs – “La Bachata”, “Quevedo: Bzrp Music Sessions, Vol. 52”, and “Unholy (feat.
-Kim Petras)” – offering a side-by-side look at what makes each track acoustically distinct.
+This bar chart visualises the normalised and rescaled audio features composition of three well-known songs , “La Bachata”, “Quevedo: Bzrp Music Sessions, Vol. 52”, and “Unholy (feat.
+Kim Petras)”, offering a side-by-side look at what makes each track acoustically distinct.
+Each bar represents one song, broken into five stacked segments that show the relative contribution of the following attributes:

 1. Valence (Emotional Positivity)